Government Grants & Tax Credits

 and we navigate every application for you.

-Seven federal and provincial programs can cover 20–40% of your home renovation costs.
+Seven federal and provincial programs can cover 20 to 40% of your home renovation costs.
 The challenge is knowing which ones you qualify for, when to apply, and how to stack them.
 That's where we come in.

 Cornerstone Guide